wernsey/d.awk/README.md

 ```

 The text within the `/** */` comment blocks are parsed as Markdown, and
 rendered as HTML.
-Comments may also start with `///`.
+Comments may also start with three slashes: `/// Markdown
+here`.

 A typical use case to bundle the `d.awk` script with your project's source and
 to then add a `docs` target to the Makefile: